nuricanozturk01/bearmq/README.md

 BearMQ is a lightweight, distributed message queue system designed to enable reliable and scalable asynchronous communication in modern architectures.
 Built for JVM environments, it simplifies deployment and integration, making it easier to establish decoupled interactions across distributed services.

-⚠️ **Note**: BearMQ is still under development and not production-ready.

 ### Why BearMQ?